jhou98/BasicDjangoApp/README.md

 ## Gauges
 - Gauges is another different way to efficiently display data
-- The gauge layout that we will be using is svg-gauges, you will need to add the javascript source to your __base.html__ file
+- The gauge layout that we will be using is svg-gauges, you will need to add the javascript source to your __base.html__ file.
+In addition, you will need to download and host the source code remotely.
+Fortunately Github allows you to do this pretty easily.

+    1. Navigate to your Github Project __Settings__ Page (or create a new github project if you have not done so already)
+    2. Scroll down the __Github Pages__ section where you have the option to host project pages on Github repository
+    3. Choose __master branch /docs folder__ as your source to build from and publish your page
+    4. In your Github Project, create a new folder called docs and add the code from svg-gauges into that folder, and then push the changes to your Github Repository
+    5. If setup correctly, you should be able to navigate according to the URL to something similar to https://username.github.io/#PROJECTNAME/svg-gauge/dist/gauges.js

 - In base.html, add to the styling the following gauge settings.

     ```css
         /**
         * Gauge Styling